dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 3.  **Generation**: The LLM reads the user's question *plus* the attached chunks and generates an answer grounded solely in that data.

 > [!TIP]
+> [!TIP]
-> RAG is the single most effective way for Instructional Designers to eliminate AI hallucinations.
+RAG is the single most effective way for Instructional Designers to eliminate AI hallucinations.
 It forces the AI to "cite its sources" from your approved materials.

 ### RAG vs. Fine-Tuning: The ID's Choice
 In 2025, IDs often ask if they should "Fine-Tune" a model on their data instead of using RAG.